avdi/gracefuldev-tap/script.md

 ```

 In effect, the code in the block is executed as a pure side-effect; it has no
-effect on the chain of method calls.
+impact on the chain of method calls.

 `tap` might seem like an odd name.
 It comes from the fact that we often call
 multiple chained message sends like this a *pipeline*.
 If we have an actual